realar-project/realar/docs/api.md

 #### on.once

 Subscribe listener to reactive expression only for one time.
-After it listener will be unsubscribed.
+After it listener will be unsubscribed. _[play on runkit](https://runkit.com/betula/60d7dda7d3ef13001adc5c46)_

 ```javascript
 const count = value(0);